 f) Where will the useful results of the research be published.
 How will it be made available to the public ?

 Our research will be self-published online, but is also available for publication and dissemination by the media in articles and to other third parties on a free basis.
+It is likely that the British Library would have copies of such publications lodged.
+Patents would of course be published by the Intellectual Property Office during the course of such applications and grants.

 g) How will conflicts of interest be managed ?